brokechubb/jakeybot-degen/README.md

 - **Recalling Info**: "What's my name?" → Bot recalls "Your name is Jimmy"
 - **Preferences**: "I love pizza" → Bot remembers your food preference
 - **Future Conversations**: Bot will remember your preferences even in new conversations
+- **Multiple Users**: No confusion when multiple users share similar information (e.g., multiple users named "John" or who like "pizza")

 ### Manual Commands